 It is for this reason that the compliance officer must be of management level, however, they may also undertake other roles.
 It is preferable for the compliance officer to have a direct connection with the reporting entity.

 One compliance officer for a designated business group is possible, however, if the group elects not to adopt a joint AML/CTF program each reporting entity must develop their own and have their own officer.

-Duties of Compliance Officer:
+Duties of a Compliance Officer: